mattcroat/joy-of-code/posts/svelte-actions-guide/svelte-actions-guide.md

 ---
-title: Svelte Actions Guide
+title: Svelte Actions Make Svelte The Best JavaScript Framework
 description: Svelte actions are the most underrated and powerful feature of Svelte which sets it apart from other JavaScript frameworks.
 slug: svelte-actions-guide
 published: '2023-10-06'
 category: svelte
 ---

-{% youtube id="LGOqg0Y7sAc" title="Svelte Actions Guide" %}
+{% youtube id="LGOqg0Y7sAc" title="Svelte Actions" %}

 ## Table of Contents